crc-si/COG-Conversion/README.md

 # Upload STAC catalogs to AWS S3 Bucket

 Uploading the files follow the same method as shown above.
-Given below is a sample shell script that can be run to upload the STAC catalogs.
+Given below is a sample shell script to upload the STAC catalogs.
 The s3 bucket name must be changed to denote the correct one for DEA Staging.

 ```
 #!/bin/bash